argoproj/argo-workflows/docs/upgrading.md

          ```

 3. Version 3.6 retains compatibility with workflows stored as type `json`.
-  Therefore, it's currently safe to bypass the migration by running `update schema_history set schema_version=60`.
+  Therefore, it's currently safe to [skip the migration](workflow-archive.md#automatic-database-migration) by setting `skipMigration: true`.
   This should only be used as an emergency stop-gap, as future versions may drop support for `json` without notice.

 ### Metrics changes